 Table AA in the Appendix provides this broader context through a summary of some of San Diego's housing programs within which eviction-related programs and intervention are situated.
 Examples of this broader set of programs include SDHC's Landlord Engagement and Assistance Program (LEAP), SANDAG's Housing Acceleration Program, Chicano Federation's Family Housing Program, and ElderHelp's HomeShare.
-While not comprehensive, this landscape scan covers programs administered by SDHC and its partners, service providers listed in the CIE online service directory, and Eviction Prevention Collaborative member organizations.
+While not comprehensive, this landscape scan covers programs administered by SDHC and its partners, service providers listed in the CIE online service directory, and organizations of the network of tenant service providers working to prevent evictions.